zacharyjarnagin/rosalind/README.md

 ### My Goal
 The purpose of this repo is to keep track of my progress through the Rosalind Bioinformatics course.
 As I solve each exercise in Python 3 with the PyCharm IDE, I will be updating this repository with Git VCS on a Ubuntu subsystem on my Windows 10 OS.
 As I complete each exercise, I aim to achieve a better understanding of the growing field of bioinformatics, as well as biology, Python, and computer science.

+### To use
+Download and run some of the python scripts!
+Some of the more advanced programs request a .txt file location, such as the ones dealing with DNA/RNA strands.

 The Rosalind website can be found **[here](http://rosalind.info/)**.